fvancesco/acmmm2016/README.md

 * [Italy](https://drive.google.com/drive/folders/0B13VF_-CUsHPUU85bjRSXzBKNFE?usp=sharing)

 ## Example
-Emojis can be triky to handle, they are composed of one or more unicode character ([full list](http://unicode.org/emoji/charts/full-emoji-list.html)).
+Emojis can be tricky to handle, they are composed of one or more unicode character ([full list](http://unicode.org/emoji/charts/full-emoji-list.html)).
 This is a simple use case with gensim:

 ```python
 from gensim.models.keyedvectors import KeyedVectors